 A reverse mortgage may not be right for everyone.
 Before making the decision to obtain a reverse mortgage you may want to consult your family and qualified legal or financial advisors.
 Being aware of your rights and responsibilities will help you minimize financial risk.
 More information about reverse mortgages is available at the following web sites:

 This program enables low and moderate income senior homeowners in participating communities to make repairs and basic home improvements.
 For additional information please contact the Cuyahoga County Department of Development at 216-348-4066 or by email at email@example.com

 .
 You can visit the Department of Development website at www.development.cuyahogacounty.us

 Application for Third Party Notification Program for Senior Citizens and Dependent Adults

-Seniors/dependent adult homeowners who may designate another person or organization to be contacted in the event their taxes become delinquent.
-The designated third party will then be in the position to contact the homeowner and discuss the severity of becoming delinquent in payment of their real estate taxes and in danger of tax foreclosure or the sale of delinquent tax certificate.
+Seniors/Dependent adult homeowners may designate another person or organization to be contacted in the event their taxes become delinquent.
+The designated third party will then be in the position to contact the homeowner and discuss the severity of becoming delinquent in payment of their real estate taxes and in danger of tax foreclosure or the sale of a delinquent tax certificate.

 To sign up for this service, click here